KoganeShiro/ft_transcendence/README.md

 - [ ] New front for ttt in remote ?
 - [ ] Modify the lang and the theme to put it in the database

+- [ ] For the responsive, we are playing the "opponent" part

 - [ ] Pong AI

 - [ ] Implement power up